 My first make from the 1951/1952 vintage pattern collection from the German Praktikus Modenblatt!
 After a lot of dithering, I’m doing it!
 No more procrastinating making alledgedly urgently needed jersey tops!
 No longer impersonating that donkey who starved facing two stacks of hay not being able to decide where to start eating!
 Huzzah!
-My dithering was abruptly…… Continue reading A dress from 1952 – cutting out
+Fabric and…… Continue reading A dress from 1952 – first outfit done!

 For me, a successful pattern is one that I made many times over, with variants, in different colours and fabrics.
 Admittedly, I haven’t got many of those!
 But this is a story of one such pattern which is still going.
 The summer dress Some years ago I bought a viscose jersey dress which fitted so…… Continue reading A successful pattern